 Skin cancer is the most common type of cancer in the United States.
 The three most common forms of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Basal and squamous cell carcinoma are the most common skin cancers, while melanoma is the deadliest type.
 With early detection through routine skin screenings and treatment, these cancers have a high cure rate.
-Dr. McDaniel has specialized training to perform Mohs surgery on skin cancers that meet the criteria for the procedure.
+Dr. McDaniel and Dr. Martin has specialized training to perform Mohs surgery on skin cancers that meet the criteria for the procedure.

 A full body skin exam is a visual exam best conducted by a board-certified dermatologist who is an expert at identifying harmful spots or growths.
-During the exam, Dr. McDaniel will perform a thorough examination, paying close attention to hard-to-see areas like your scalp, back and buttocks, behind your ears, and even between your toes.
+During the exam, Dr. McDaniel or Dr. Martin will perform a thorough examination, paying close attention to hard-to-see areas like your scalp, back and buttocks, behind your ears, and even between your toes.
 She will be checking the skin for unusual marks which may be signs of skin cancer.
 Birthmarks, moles (also known as nevi), and other suspicious spots that have an unusual color, shape, size, or texture are what dermatologists usually pay most attention to during these screenings.